IMPORTANT UPDATE: The applications are now being accepted for the New 421-a program (“Affordable New York Housing Program” or “The New Program”).

 Old 421-a: Still an Option for Some Developers!

-The 421-a tax incentive program is a partial exemption for new construction of Class A multiple dwellings.
-The benefits are now available for all projects that began work on the foundation prior to December 31, 2015.
+The previous 421-a program (421-a(1-15)) is a partial exemption for the new construction of Class A multiple dwellings.
+The benefits are available for projects that commenced work on the foundation prior to December 31, 2015.

 The rules are extremely intricate and require in-depth knowledge and strategic analysis during the planning stages of project development.
-For example, projects within a “Geographical Exclusion Area” (GEA) are eligible to receive benefits only if affordable housing units are created and maintained, or if the project is constructed with substantial government assistance.
-MGNY encourages developers of residential buildings to contact us at the acquisition stage to determine project eligibility and potential 421-a tax savings.
+For example, projects within a “Geographical Exclusion Area” (GEA), are only eligible to receive benefits if affordable housing units are created and maintained, or if the project is constructed with substantial government assistance.
+MGNY encourages developers of residential buildings to contact us at the acquisition stage in order to determine project eligibility and potential 421-a tax savings.

 Developers often refer to 421-a tax benefits as “421-a tax abatement.”
-Technically, the term “abatement” refers primarily to fixed or variable amounts of tax discounts applied to the taxpayer’s final bill.
-Tax exemption, on the other hand, allows for a certain portion of the assessed value to be exempt from taxation.
+Technically, the term abatement primarily refers to fixed or variable amounts of tax discounts applied to the taxpayer’s final bill.
+Tax exemption, on the other hand, allows for certain portion of the assessed value to be exempt from taxation.
 Although they both reduce the final tax bill, the calculation and implementation of exemptions and abatements are very different.